compare

 A.

-HECS-HELP, FEE-HELP and VET FEE-HELP enable eligible students to state their intention for tuition fees to be paid on their behalf by the federal government to Swinburne Online.
+HECS-HELP and FEE-HELP enable eligible students to state their intention for tuition fees to be paid on their behalf by the federal government to Swinburne Online.
 This results in students having a loan with the Australian Tax Office that can be repaid through the tax system.
 Repayments for HELP loans are not required until students are earning more than a certain amount per annum.

 A.